-The financial statements were authorized for issue by the Board of the Association on September 27, 2021.
+The financial statements were authorized for issue by the Board of the Association on October 3, 2022.

 On February 25th, 2020, the Board of Directors of the Association approved a change in the fiscal year-end of the Association to June 30th effective as at June 30th, 2021.
 This change was approved to align with the Association's indemnity policy year of July 1 to June 30 annually.
-Therefore the 2021 information provided is for six months from January 1, 2021 to June 30, 2021 and the comparatives are for a twelve month period from January 1, 2020 to December 31, 2020.
+Therefore the 2021 comparatives are for a six month period from January 1, 2021 to June 30, 2021.